Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 # Framework Methodology

-The Sibly framework methodology includes failure and recovery tests.
+The Sibly methodology includes failure and recovery tests.
 Failure tests include common faults like a node or link failure and measure how a routing protocol implementation reacts to those failures.
 For a given test, it verifies that the fabric has converged, measures the messaging load induced as part of the event, the blast radius (locality) of the messaging load, and the Number of rounds it took for the implementation to converge.